ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

       This means that [as long as the destination collection is the same as the source](../../../../server/ongoing-tasks/etl/raven#deletions), any modifications done to the data sent by ETL on the destination database side are lost when overwriting occurs.

-    * If you need to modify the ETL'ed data in the destination side, you should create a companion document on the destination database instead of modifying the data sent directly.
+    * If you need to modify the data that's transferred to the destination side, you should create a companion document in the destination database instead of modifying the data sent directly.
-      The rule is:  With data sent by ETL, you can look but not touch.
+      The rule is:  **With ETL destination documents, you can look but not touch.**

-    * On the other hand, Data that is replicated with RavenDB's [External Replication Task](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) does _not_ overwrite existing documents.
+    * On the other hand, data that is replicated with RavenDB's [External Replication Task](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) does _not_ overwrite existing documents.
       Conflicts are created and handled according to the destination database policy defined.
       This means that you _can_ change the replicated data on the destination database and conflicts will be solved.